Writing Center Conferences

 Writers should please bring two printed copies of their draft (if they have one) and assignment prompt (if they wish to discuss it) to each conference.

-The CWC offers both in-person and virtual appointments, available to any current UNH student.
-The online sessions are synchronous (real-time) appointments designed to help students have one-on-one conversations about their writing at any stage of the process, mirroring what we do during in-person conferences.
+The CWC offers in-person and virtual appointments, as well as a written feedback option, all available to any current UNH student.
+The virtual sessions are synchronous (real-time) appointments designed to help students have one-on-one conversations about their writing at any stage of the process, mirroring what we do during in-person appointments.
 Schedule an appointment any time during the semester.
+While the CWC is not an editing service, we do keep a list of copy editors for hire who are willing to negotiate an hourly rate for this type of assistance.
+For more information on contacting a copyeditor, please email us at writing.center@unh.edu

 Please view the video tutorial on how to join and conduct virtual conferences online.

-For students who are unable to make an appointment with the Connors Writing Center, they may submit papers to the Online Writing Lab (OWL) for written feedback (students should receive feedback within 3 business days of submitting work).
+For students who are unable to make a one-on-one appointment, they may submit papers for written feedback (students should receive feedback within 24 hours of the submission time slot).

 We work with writers on all types of writing, from analysis essays to lab reports, conference proposals to dissertations.
 Our conferences are not limited to one specific type of writing or a single academic field—we collaborate with writers from across the university on a large range of academic writing.